 In accordance with The SuDS Manual (C753) (CIRIA, 2015), the Greenfield runoff from the Site has been calculated using the IoH124 method and is assumed representative of the runoff generated on the undeveloped surfaces that are affected by the proposed development.
 The method used for calculating the runoff complies with the NPPF (DGLC, 2014).
-For the impermeable surfaces, it has been assumed that 100% runoff will occur (calculations provided in Appendix A).
-Rainfall data is derived from the Flood Estimation Handbook (FEH) CD-ROM, developed by NERC (2009).
+For the impermeable surfaces, it has been assumed that 100% runoff will occur (calculations provided in Appendix B).
+Rainfall data is derived from the Flood Estimation Handbook (FEH) CD-ROM, developed by NERC (2009) and updated with the FEH 2013 dataset, obtained from the online FEH service.
 Only areas affected by the proposed development are considered in the flow and volume calculations.
 Permeable areas that remain unchanged are not included in the calculations as it is assumed these will not be actively drained and attenuated.